TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/udg-examples.md

 We offer 3 ways of importing an example into Tyk:
  - Using [tyk-sync]({{< ref "tyk-sync" >}})
  - Manually import via [Dashboard API Import]({{< ref "getting-started/import-apis" >}})
- - Using Tyk Dashboard to browse and import the exmaples directly in there
+- Using Tyk Dashboard to browse and import the examples directly

 # Import via tyk-sync